 APZ Location: The required dimensions for a 'Planning BAL-29' APZ can be partly established within the boundaries of the lot(s) on which the proposed (or a future) habitable building(s) - or an existing building(s) for a proposed change of use - is situated.
-The balance of the APZ would exist on adjoining land that satisfies the exclusion requirements of AS 3959:2018 cl 2.2.3.2 for non-vegetated areas and/or low threat vegetation and/or vegetation managed in a minimal fuel condition.
-APZ Location: It can be justified that any adjoining (offsite) land forming part of a 'Planning BAL-29' APZ will: If non-vegetated, remain in this condition in perpetuity; and/or If vegetated, be low threat vegetation or vegetation managed in a minimal fuel condition in perpetuity.
+The balance of the APZ would exist on adjoining land that satisfies the exclusion requirements of AS 3959:2018 cl 2.2.3.2 for non-vegetated are vegetation and/or vegetation managed in a minimal fuel condition. as and/or lov v threat APZ Location: It can be justified that any adjoining (offsite) land forming part of a 'Planning BAL-29' APZ will: If non-vegetated, remain in this condition in perpetuity; and/or If vegetated, be low threat vegetation or vegetation managed in a minimal fuel condition in perpetuity.
 APZ Management: The area of land (within each lot boundary), that is to make up the required 'Landowner' APZ dimensions (refer to Appendix B, Part B1), can and will be managed in accordance with the requirements of the Guidelines Schedule 1 'Standards for Asset Protection Zones' (refer to Appendix B).
 Subdivision Staging: There are undeveloped future stages of subdivision, containing bushfire prone vegetation, that have been taken into consideration for their potentially 'temporary' impact on the ability to establish a 'Planning BAL-29 APZ' on adjoining developed lots.
 A staging plan is developed to manage this.
-Firebreak/Hazard Reduction Notice: Any additional requirements established by the relevant local government's annual notice to install firebreaks and manage fuel loads (issued under s33 of the Bushfires Act 1954), can and will be complied with.
-Supporting Assessment Details: The planning BAL-29 APZ cannot be implemented for the existing house as the relevant vegetation includes vegetation on the verges directly north and south of the property, as well as vegetation in a creek running alongside a vegetation pathway, located directly east of the property.
-The vegetation on the lot is managed in a minimal fuel condition, with managed grasses, vegetation which is irrigated by the stream running through the backyard, and trees which have been managed to remove lower branches.
-The proposal was assessed as minor development in section 5.4 of this report.
-A5.2 Vehicular Access rular Access Compliant: Yes Interprivate driveway - technical requirements Applicable: Yes The private driveway length is no greater than 70m.
-No technical requirements need Compliant: Yes \Box \Box \otimes The technical construction requirements for widths, clearances, capacity, gradients and curves (Guidelines, Table 6.
+Firebreak/Hazard Reduction Notice: Any additional requirements established by government's annual notice to install firebreaks and manage fuel loads (issued under Act 1954), can and will be complied with.
+The plann vegetatior a vegetati condition, trees which Assessment Details: ing BAL-29 APZ cannot be implemented for the existing house as the relevant on the verges directly north and south of the property, as well as vegetation in a creat on pathway, located directly east of the property.
+The vegetation on the lot is manage with managed grasses, vegetation which is irrigated by the stream running through in have been managed to remove lower branches. sal was assessed as minor development in section 5.4 of this report. ek running alo ged in a minir ongside mal fuel A5.2 Vehicular Access rular Access Compliant: Yes Interprivate driveway - technical requirements Applicable: Yes The private driveway length is no greater than 70m.
+No technical requirements need Compliant: Yes $\Box \Box \otimes$ The technical construction requirements for widths, clearances, capacity, gradients and curves (Guidelines, Table 6.
 Refer also to Appendix C in this BMP), can and will be complied with. \Box \Box \otimes Passing bays can and will be installed every 200m with a minimum length of 20m and a minimum additional trafficable width of 2m. \Box \Box \otimes The turnaround area requirements (Guidelines, Figure 28, and within 30m of the habitable building) can and will be complied with.
 Supporting Assessment Details: The private driveway is approximately 45m to the furthest point.
 There is also space for vehicle turnaround using the driveway along the northern carport.